Explicit Business Writing with Additional Training

 - Learn how to write confidently, without blocks to your writing

 - Learn how to write clear, well-written sentences

 - Learn to write concise, well-organized business documents

 - Learn to choose the correct business vocabulary

 The Explicit Business Writing with Additional Training course is our most comprehensive and in-depth business writing course.
 This competency-based course teaches the best practices professionals must master to write clear, effective, professional business documents, including email, memos, letters, and reports.

 The course includes a free copy of Dr. Hogan’s textbook.
-Dr. Hogan will evaluate your work and coach you through mastering each subject.
+Dr. Hogan will evaluate your work and coach you through mastering business writing skills.
 He teaches a structured approach that will make writing easier, ensure your writing is clear and professional, and guide your readers through your content.

 When You Complete This Course...

 - You will be able to write clear, well-organized business documents your readers will easily understand.

 - You will know how to find the right balance between too much and too little in your business writing and between too casual and overly formal writing.